Category: Uncategorized

 30 Jun 2020

-As a radiology or medical professional working from home, you need a comfortable ergonomic desk setup to help prevent repetitive strain injuries and unnecessary fatigue while maximizing your efficiency and productivity.
+As a radiology or medical professional working from home, you need a comfortable ergonomic office desk setup to help prevent repetitive strain injuries and unnecessary fatigue while maximizing your efficiency and productivity.
 When deciding on your office ergonomics at home, there are specific factors to consider when setting up and evaluating how you will use your home workstation.
-These include:
+These ergonomic workstation setup tips include:

 1. Screen position